Existence and uniqueness of weighted generalized $\psi$-estimators: Examples from statistical estimation theory

 \section{Examples from statistical estimation theory}

 In this section, we present several examples from statistical estimation theory, where our results in Sections \ref{Section_Ex_uniq_empirical} and \ref{Section_Ex_uniq_theoretical} can be well-applied.
 For example, we consider the cases of the empirical median, the empirical quantiles, the empirical expectiles, $\psi$-estimators recently used by Mathieu \cite{Mat}, some $\psi$-estimators that are important in robust statistics, and we also study some examples from maximum likelihood theory.
+The proof of the results in this section (Propositions \ref{Pro_quantile} and \ref{Pro_Mat}) can be found in Section \ref{Section_Proof_for_Section4}.

 \begin{Ex}[Empirical median] Let $X:=\RR$, $\Theta:=\RR$ and $\psi:\RR\times\RR\to\RR$, $\psi(x,t):=\sign(x-t)$, $x,t\in\RR$.
 For each $x\in \RR$, the function $\RR\ni t\mapsto \psi(x,t)$ is decreasing, but not strictly decreasing.
 Then for each $n\in\NN$ and $x_1,\ldots,x_n\in\RR$, the equation \eqref{psi_est_equation} takes the form